posix4e/rust-metrics/README.md

 - [x] Console Based Reporter
 - [x] Create a more basic histogram trait and MetricValue
 - [x] Histogram support
-- [ ] max,mean,sum,sdev support for the histogram
+- [ ] max,mean,sum,stdev support for the histogram
 - [ ] PostgreSQL Reporter
 - [x] Graphite Reporter
 - [ ] Gauge should be made generic